MartinArmstrongAU/CP3407_Group_Project/README.md

 # CP3407 - Project - Team Misfortune

-## How to edit this [You may delete this before submitting]

-* Option-1 (tested and worked ok): PyCharm supports editing of these .md files.
-Then you need to push to the main branch or make a pull request.
-* Option-2 (tested ok): Edit and commit it directly on GitHub.
-Then any local repo copies will need to be "updated".

-## How to submit [You may delete this before submitting]

-- [x] Add your instructor (JCU-Australia: jc138691@gmail.com Dmitry Konovalov) as a team member to view your project on GitHub - DONE
-- [x] Submit link to your repository - DONE
-- [x] Download your GitHub repository as a zip file and submit via LearnJCU. - DONE

 ## Team

 It is recommended to complete this assignment in a group of 2-4 students.